-We may not be able to provide reproducible dosages of stable formulations sufficient to achieve clinical or commercial success.
-Reproducible dosing is the ability to deliver a consistent and predictable amount of drug into the bloodstream over time both for a single patient and across patient groups.
-Reproducible dosing requires the development of:
+We may not be able to provide reproducible dosages of stable formulations sufficient to achieve clinical success.
+Reproducible dosing is the ability to deliver a consistent and predictable amount of drug into the bloodstream or into the lung over time both for a single patient and across patient groups.
+Reproducible dosing of drugs using our inhaleables technology requires the development of:

-- an inhalation device that consistently delivers predictable amounts of dry powder formulations to the deep lung; - accurate unit dose packaging of dry powder formulations; and - moisture resistant packaging.
+- an inhalation or other device that consistently delivers predictable amounts of dry powder to the deep lung; - accurate unit dose packaging of dry powder; and - moisture resistant packaging.

+Development of appropriate delivery devices, accuracy in measurement of doses, and appropriate packaging may also effect our ability to provide reproducible dosing of drugs using our other delivery and formulation technologies.
 We may not be able to develop reproducible dosing of any potential product.
-The failure to do so means that we would not consider it a good candidate for development and commercialization.
+The failure to do so means that we would not consider such a product as a good candidate for development and commercialization.